Hazehorizon/restaurantPicker/README.md

 ## API Overview
   Initially database is filled with testing data.
 There is one 'SYSTEM' role user ("system"/"system"), one 'ADMIN' user ("admin"/"admin").
   And one testing restaurant with today's menu and '1' id.
-  If you corrupt the database, e.g. remove all the users and can do nothing because of it just restart the application, all the predefined records will be restored during startup
+  If you corrupt the database, e.g. remove all the users and can do nothing because of it, just restart the application, all the predefined records will be restored during startup

 ### User management API
   This part is restricted for 'SYSTEM' role only.
 Use basic authentication to provide the credentials